Xerox threatens hostile bid unless HP opens its books

-BENGALURU (REUTERS) - Xerox Corp on Thursday (Nov 21) threatened to take its US$33.5 billion (S$45.6 billion) buyout bid for HP Inc hostile, if the personal computer maker did not agree to a "friendly" discussion and open its books before Nov 25.
+BENGALURU (India) • Xerox Corp on Thursday threatened to take its US$33.5 billion (S$45.6 billion) buyout bid for HP hostile, if the personal computer maker did not agree to a "friendly" discussion and open its books before Nov 25.

 HP on Sunday rejected Xerox's offer of US$22 per share, saying it undervalued the company, and that it was open to exploring its own bid for the US printer maker.